Student in languages classroom

 Why study Spanish at City?

 We combine thorough linguistic preparation with genuine enjoyment to inspire interest and curiosity about the Hispanic language and world.
 The department focuses on employing authentic, audiovisual and culturally diverse materials in order to continuously motivate, support and challenge learners.
 Equally, a strong grounding in grammar is essential to increase the students’ confidence and precision in language.

 We also value independent learning projects and the ability to work together for cultural research.

-From as early as Year 7, students get weekly speaking practices with a native language assistant.
-We also offer a wide range of extracurricular activities, such as cultural and linguistic trips abroad (past trips including year 8 Barcelona, year 10 Granada and sixth form to Spain or Latin America), cultural outings, competitions and subscription to Spanish media and resources.
+From as early as year 7, students get weekly speaking practices with a native language assistant.
+We also offer a wide range of extracurricular activities, such as cultural and linguistic trips abroad (past trips including year 8 Barcelona, year 10 Granada and Valencia, volunteering in Guatemala, as well as a sixth form to Spain or Latin America), cultural outings, competitions and subscription to Spanish media and resources.
 Ultimately, our aim is to prepare our students to be competent global citizens through their knowledge of languages and appreciation of foreign cultures.

 Our Staff

-Head of Spanish; International Coordinator
+Head of Spanish; International Coordinator; Teacher of French

 Blanca Peris Reig, BA (Castellón), MA (Valencia)